Alcohol Use Disorder

 While alcohol may seem like a normal part of social life for many people, in this specific type of substance use disorder, a person’s relationship with alcohol and their drinking habits can be considered “unhealthy.”
 This unhealthy relationship can take the form of daily alcohol use, binge drinking (the heavy consumption of alcohol over a short period of time) or both [2].

 AUD can be mild, moderate or severe, based on the number of symptoms a person experiences.
-Some of the signs and symptoms include strong cravings to drink alcohol, continuing to drink despite you knowing it’s causing problems, failing to cut down alcohol consumption despite the desire to do so and, being unable to limit the amount of alcohol you drink [3].
+Some of the signs and symptoms include intense cravings to drink alcohol, continuing to drink despite you knowing it’s causing problems, failing to cut down alcohol consumption despite the desire to do so and being unable to limit the amount of alcohol you drink [3].

 Together, these factors lead to unhealthy drinking patterns and the overall excessive consumption of alcohol.
-In turn, excessive alcohol consumption puts a person at risk of developing a range of other health conditions including cancer, liver disease and heart disease.
-Moreover, unhealthy drinking can damage the brain and ultimately lead to mental health problems or exacerbate any existing problems [2].
+Excessive alcohol consumption puts a person at risk of developing various other health conditions, including cancer, liver disease and heart disease.
+Moreover, unhealthy drinking can damage the brain, leading to mental health problems or exacerbating existing problems [2].

-In fact, people diagnosed with AUD are 3.7 times more likely to have major depressive disorder (MDD), with women with AUD more likely to experience MDD than men [5].
+People diagnosed with AUD are 3.7 times more likely to have major depressive disorder (MDD), with women with AUD more likely to experience MDD than men [5].
 Furthermore, anxiety is often experienced comorbidly alongside AUD.
-This is largely a consequence of heavy, prolonged alcohol consumption and the impact it has on a person’s biological and psychosocial factors [6].
+This is primarily a consequence of heavy, prolonged alcohol consumption and its impact on a person’s biological and psychosocial factors [6].

 Many people with underlying mental health issues may turn to alcohol as a coping mechanism to distance themselves from stress or challenges they have previously encountered or may currently be facing.
 Up to a third of people who have experienced a traumatic event in their lifetime report problems with alcohol consumption [7].
-In military service members and veterans with PTSD, the chances of them developing AUD are higher than in the general population.
-Thus, the prevalence of AUD in this population is particularly high [8].
+In military service members and veterans with PTSD, the likelihood of them developing AUD is higher than in the general population.
+Thus, the prevalence of AUD in this population is exceptionally high [8].

 Across the globe, AUD is the most prevalent of all substance use disorders.
-While the rate of consumption varies from country to country, The Global Burden of Disease initiative estimated there were over 100 million cases of AUD worldwide in 2016.
-The same study found that excessive alcohol consumption accounts for a large number of years lived with disability, a metric used to reflect the impact has on quality of life [9].
-Furthermore, alcohol consumption causes 2.8 million premature deaths per year [10].
+While the consumption rate varies from country to country, The Global Burden of Disease initiative estimated there were over 100 million cases of AUD worldwide in 2016.
+The same study found that excessive alcohol consumption accounts for many years lived with disability, a metric used to reflect its impact on quality of life [9].
+Furthermore, alcohol consumption causes 2.8 million premature deaths yearly [10].

 Overall, excessive alcohol consumption and subsequent AUD represent a significant threat to public health.
 AUD can lead to a wide range of problems for an individual and severely impact their quality of life.